nhkintact/.nhk/README.md

 March 09/2026: Testing the build inside of an Arch Linux virtual machine inside of Boxes.
 It is going well, but there are still issues with "command not found" errors, so I am chiseling away.

 March 11/2026: It is now completely installable on Arch Linux without a hitch, as the scaled-back dependencies save time and lessen the heavy lifting that the installer would need to do.
-I celebrated a bit, and forgot to update, but the recent version on GitHub is completely functional.
+I celebrated a bit, and forgot to update, but the recent version on GitHub is completely functional in terms of installation.